Test ID: CHSBP Chronic Hepatitis Profile (Type B), Serum

 Reporting Name

-Chronic Hepatitis Profile (Type B)Useful For
+Chronic Hepatitis B Profile, SUseful For

-Evaluating patients with confirmed chronic hepatitis B
+Evaluating and monitoring individuals with known chronic hepatitis B

-Monitoring hepatitis B viral infectivity
+Monitoring hepatitis B viral infectivity after resolution of acute hepatitis B

 Clinical Information